Internships for High School Students Near Me: Your Ultimate Guide

 Pathways internships introduce students to careers in public service and provide hands-on learning in a professional environment.
 Whether you’re curious about diplomacy, international relations, or government operations, these internship programs allow you to build skills and gain insights while contributing to meaningful projects.

 The Science and Engineering Apprenticeship Program (SEAP) is your chance to gain hands-on experience with the Department of Navy (DoN).
-This eight-week summer program places high school students in Navy laboratories to work on projects related to naval research and technology.
+This eight-week paid summer program places high school students in Navy laboratories to work on projects related to naval research and technology.

 As a SEAP intern, you’d also get to collaborate with top scientists and engineers, sharpening your skills and learning about cutting-edge developments in science and engineering.
 It’s a great opportunity if you’re passionate about STEM and want to dive into real-world research.